canadaduane/credt/README.md

 # Credit - A web framework experiment

-A small, fast web framework that uses a CRDT to sync server and client.
+An unconventional, small+fast web framework that uses a CRDT to sync server and client.

+Thank you to each of the innovators who has gone before.
+You are a credit to us all.

-Goals:
+## Goals:

 - minimal compilation steps
   - use plain es2022 javascript on both client & server